Last Updated: May 24, 2021

 … it’s time to pay our taxes.

-However, some people decide to go against the system and don’t pay taxes that are owed.
+However, some people decide to go against the system and don’t pay the taxes that they owe.
 That’s called tax evasion, and it is (you guessed it!) illegal.
 It is often considered tax fraud, and you could go to jail for that.

 Tax evasion statistics reveal that this is a huge problem in the US.